sspanak/tt9/docs/user-manual.md

 ### Enabling Predictive Mode
 Predictive Mode requires a language dictionary to be loaded to provide word suggestions.
 You can toggle the enabled languages and load their dictionaries from Settings Screen → [Languages](#language-options).
 In case, you have forgotten to load some dictionary, Traditional T9 will do it for you automatically when you start typing.
 For more information, [see below](#language-options).

+#### Notes for low-end phones
+Dictionary loading may saturate low-end phones.
+When using the TT9 "lite" version, this will cause Android to abort the operation.
+If loading takes more than 30 seconds, plug in the charger or ensure the screen stays on during loading.

+You can avoid the above by using the "full" version instead.

 #### Notes for Android 13 or higher
 By default, the notifications for newly installed apps are disabled.
 It is recommended to enable them.
 This way you will get notified when there are dictionary updates, and once you choose to install them, TT9 will show the loading progress.
 New updates are released at most once a month, so you don't have to worry about getting too much spam.